GingaaBread/GNOStatic/src/essentials/folders.md

 # Folders

 Folders are locations in your project that contain code.
 It can be very useful to distribute and organise your project using folders.
-Folders are similar to folders on your operating system, in that they allow a hierarchical distribution of your project.
+Folders are similar to folders on an operating system, in that they allow a hierarchical distribution of a project.

 To declare that the current GNO file should be part of a folder, use the `in` keyword followed by the folder identifier.
 A folder name needs be unique in its location.
 If used, a folder declaration is the first and top-most part of a GNO file (unless the file contains the program's main section, which is always the first part of a GNO file).

 ::: warning
 A folder contains inner code.
 Therefore, unlike all other structs, it **requires** a body.